caiopizzol/sniff/CONFIG.md

 - `type` (required): Must be `"url"` (currently only URL-based MCP servers are supported)
 - `url` (required): URL of the MCP server endpoint
 - `name` (required): Human-readable name for the MCP server (1-100 characters)
+- `authorization_token` (optional): Bearer token for authenticating with third-party MCP servers. **Use environment variables** for this field to avoid committing secrets
 - `tool_configuration` (optional): Controls which tools from the MCP server are available
   - `enabled` (optional): Whether tools from this server are enabled (defaults to true)
   - `allowed_tools` (optional): Array of specific tool names to enable.
 When specified, only these tools will be available